Azure/arcvmware-util/drafts/Virtual-IP-for-vCenter.md

 2. `172.16.0.0/12`: Used / will be used by the segments
     ![avs_nsx_segments.jpg](./assets/nsx_172_16_0_0.jpg)

-3. `192.168.0.0/16`: Not used in AVS - only used in isolated networks (example proxy network setup).
+3. `192.168.0.0/16`: Not used in AVS segments - only used in isolated networks (example proxy network setup).

+4. Ensure that `192.168.0.0/16` is not used as either DNS or DHCP address.

-Hence, we can use an IP address from `192.168.0.0/16` as the VIP.
+Hence, we can use an IP address from `192.168.0.0/16` as an intermediate IP address so that Arc resource bridge can use it to connect with vCenter Server.

 > [!NOTE]
 > Which IP to choose?